snototter/vitocpp/README.md

 ## Tests
 While all of vcp has been tested "in-the-wild", unit tests are rather sparse, unfortunately.
-Especially for the "best effort streaming" module, tests become rather impossible to automate (threading + the need for the specific hardware connected to the test server).
+Especially for the "best effort streaming" module, tests become quite difficult to automate (threading + the need for the specific hardware connected to the test server).

-Testing requires `gtest`, which you'll probably need to build yourself - this is a no-brainer, see:
+Anyhow, testing requires `gtest`, which you'll probably need to build yourself - this is a no-brainer, see:
 * Set up `libgtest`:
   ```bash
   $ sudo apt-get install libgtest-dev